AyrA/ClipDataEx/README.md

 There's no meaning in those bytes, but the recipient can use them to avoid processing the data twice.
 This is a useful time saver
-because images are sometimes encoded multiple times in the clipboard.
+because images are sometimes encoded multiple times in the clipboard to accomodate different formats.
 A duplicate id thus indicates a duplicate packet.

 ## Example data structure

-*Line breaks are used to split long lines.*
+*Line breaks are used to split long lines in this document.*
 *They're not present in the source data*

-Example file data (first segment):
+Example file data for the first segment of a file transfer:

     <16-bytes><nonce><tag><encrypted>